Overview: Why These Two Services Get Compared

 I've followed Rapid URL Indexer for years and have genuine respect for what they've built.
 We're working in the same segment, for overlapping audiences.
 My honest read: both tools solve a real problem — they shorten the time between publishing and discovery.

 Where I think FastIndexing draws a meaningful distinction is in the GSC-free channels.
 A lot of SEOs — especially in agency contexts — are managing client domains they haven't verified, or working in competitive niches where connecting GSC feels like unnecessary friction.
-Being able to fire all eight channels without requiring a verified property was a deliberate design choice, not an afterthought.
+FastIndexing checks readiness, selects only the signals applicable to the URL and search engine from its up-to-eight-channel layer, and monitors status from D0 through D14.
+The search engine decides the outcome and timing.

 Eight channels also means redundancy.
 If one path is less effective at a given moment, the others continue working.
 That matters more than it sounds for high-urgency submissions.